Mountainview Colts

 The Mountainview Colts are a junior "B" ice hockey team based in Didsbury, Alberta, Canada.
-They are members of the North Division of the Heritage Junior B Hockey League (HJHL).
+They are members of the North Division of the Heritage Junior Hockey League (HJHL).
 They play their home games at Didsbury Memorial Complex.
 The Colts celebrated their 25th anniversary season during the 2014-15 season.
 The team won the Heritage Junior B Hockey League Championship after the 2015–16 season.